smearle/micropolis/README.md

  - have toolDown() method cause bot to update its internal representations, when toolDown() has been caused by something other than the bot itself
 * Make available any other potentially interesting simulation variables for bots
 * Make pre-trained city-building bots available in-game, as player assistants/advisors

+Huge thank you to Don Hopkins, and to all the ardent souls who made this brilliant code available for the manglin'.
+Find the original repo's readthrough below.

 # Open Source Micropolis, based on the original SimCity Classic from Maxis, by Will Wright. #